lylakirati/automatic-differentiation/docs/documentation.md

 [[3.42551882 7.3890561  0.28867513]]
 ```

-At the end of their workflow, if the user wishes to quit the vertual environment, issue the following command:
+At the end of their workflow, if the user wishes to quit the virtual environment, issue the following command:

 `deactivate`